Tuesday, 28 January 2025

 Importance of Soil

 Soil is a vital natural resource that plays a crucial role in supporting life on Earth.
-Its importance can be summarized in several key functions:
+It serves as the foundation and reservoir of various nutrients essential for living organisms.
+These nutrients are absorbed by plants, which then become the source of sustenance for other living beings, forming the basis of the food chain.
+The importance of soil can be summarized in several key functions:

-Nutrient Supply: Soil provides essential nutrients and minerals to plants, which are the foundation of terrestrial food chains.
-Healthy soil contributes to agricultural productivity and food security.
+Nutrient Supply: Soil provides essential nutrients and minerals to plants, which form the foundation of terrestrial food chains.
+Healthy soil directly contributes to agricultural productivity and food security.
+Nutrients such as magnesium (Mg), sodium (Na), calcium (Ca), potassium (K), nitrogen (N), phosphorus (P), boron (B), silicon (Si), manganese (Mn), and sulfur (S), among others, are found in soil.

 Origin of Soil